Resources

 c.

 Visit an aviation museum or attend an air show.
-Report on your impressions of the museum or show.
+Report on your impressions of the museum or show, and what you learned from the experience.

 5.